 Traders find the analysis valuable because it contains a monthly agricultural and weather summary (precipitation details and deviations from the normal precipitation map for the month).
 The Crop Production reports also keep traders informed about fluctuations in supply which helps them prepare for price volatility.

 You can download the reports and subscribe for the upcoming issue from here.

 Soybeans have come a long way to becoming one of the world’s most dominant commodities.
-Today, the interest in soybean is continuously growing which results in more people getting into the soybean futures (ZS) markets.
-The increased competition and the recent price volatility makes the trading process more complex for all types of market participants.
+Today, the interest in soybean is continuously growing, which results in more people getting into the soybean futures (ZS) markets.
+The increased competition and the recent price volatility make the trading process more complex for all market participants.

-If you want to be a successful soybean futures trader, make sure to stay ahead of the competition by continuously educating yourself and learning new, valuable information.
-Global news, developments on the political stage, economic updates, industry analysis, government agencies’ reports – there is a rich informational base that you can start with in order to set the stage for your future trading career.
+If you want to be a successful soybean futures trader, make sure to stay ahead of the competition.
+Keep educating yourself and learning new, valuable information.
+Global news, developments on the political stage, economic updates, industry analysis, government agencies’ reports.
+There is a rich informational base that you can start with to set the stage for your future trading career.

 If you already have a grasp on the technical side of trading and are ready to navigate the futures market, sign up for The Gauntlet Mini™ here and take your first step to become a professional trader.